School Health Education, M.S.

 SHE 560 – Curriculum Development in Health Education – 3 credits

-SHE 570 – Organization and Administration of School Health Education – 3 credits
+SHE 570 – Leadership and Advocacy of School Health Education Programs – 3 credits

 SHE 594 – Thesis/Special Project Seminar II – 3 credits